One person dead after leading police on chase that started at Saratoga National Historical Park

-MALTA — One person is dead after leading police on a chase that began at the Saratoga National Historic Park and ended in Malta after crashing into a guardrail.
+MALTA — One person is dead after leading police on a chase that began at the Saratoga National Historical Park and ended in Malta after crashing into a guardrail.

-Police said the vehicle struck barriers at the park entrance and fled from U.S. park rangers.
-The vehicle continued north on state Route 32 after which the rangers lost sight of it.
+Police said a 2008 Toyota Tundra struck barriers at the park entrance and fled from U.S. park rangers.
+The vehicle continued north on state Route 32, after which the rangers lost sight of it.

 The Stillwater Police Department located the vehicle traveling north on Route 4.
 The vehicle's driver continued to flee from police and proceeded south throughout the village of Stillwater before reaching the city of Mechanicville, where it passed through and continued west on state Route 67, according to police.